jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

   __For instructors__ we are going beyond the traditional PowerPoint world, and looking into using new technologies like Microsoft Sway for presentations.
 The book is being published on GitHub under a Creative Commons CC-SA Share alike license -- this way as things change code can be updated or removed and new digital versions can be published quickly.

+ __For students__ all source code from this book as well as examples are available on our github page: [https://github.com/jhajek/Linux-text-book-part-1](https://github.com/jhajek/Linux-text-book-part-1 "Github repo")

   Some of these chapters are heavier in content then others.
 Some are lighter.
 Feel free to combine and remix the chapters.
 You are even welcome to fork the project on GitHub and remix it or contribute back patches and pull requests.
 Part of this book was inspired by a quote from my friend in regards to Linux text books, he said, *"Most text books are good, but then they just add in content from nowhere."* I had that same feeling and when he expressed it in words it hit me.
 At the same time, I got the feeling that most Linux Text books out were actually Unix text books with some updated content relating to Linux.

   This book begins the start of your mastery of opensource operating systems, in addition to teaching you its technology.
 This book aims to teach you about the history and philosophy of Linux so you can understand the environment surrounding its origin: where it is going and why you are using it.